-However, this is specific to whether or not the property is recognisable beyond a reasonable doubt.
+However, this is specific to whether or not the property is recognizable beyond a reasonable doubt.

 Many likely think of physical locations when it comes to property release forms.
 However, the law in the United States also considers animals to be property.

-If you want to commercially use photographs of a recognisable dog, cat, or other pet, you will need a property release form.
-Same goes for a cool car, a neighbour’s garden, and anything else considered property.
+If you want to commercially use photographs of a recognizable dog, cat, or other pet, you will need a property release form.
+Same goes for a cool car, a neighbor’s garden and anything else considered property.

 That being said, here is a fun fact.
 If an animal reaches celebrity status, such as Grumpy Cat or Lil’ Bub, you will need a model release form, not a property release.